bombasticSlacks/Reclaimers/Game/Mystic.md

 ![Psy-Knight](Game/Blocks/Psy-Knight)

 ## Advancements
 Training the Reclaimer can take as they [Progress](Game/Progress) their career.
-Remember, you can always take advancements from the [Standard-Advancements](Game/Standard-Advancements) as well.
+You can take any advancements as you [Progress](Game/Progress), but some recommendations would be:

 ![Awakened-Psychic](Game/Blocks/Awakened-Psychic)
 ![Detached](Game/Blocks/Detached)
 ![Expansive-Mind](Game/Blocks/Expansive-Mind)